yudi-corgi/astro-theme-retypeset/src/content/posts/guides/Theme Guide-en.md

 #### toc

 Generate table of contents.
 Shows h2 to h4 headings.
-Default is true.
+Uses the global `global.toc` configuration by default, but can be overridden individually in each article.

 #### lang